SamFu1113/SamFu1113.github.io/README.md

 # SamFu1113.github.io
-My resume and projects will appear here soon.
+My resume and projects will appear in the website soon.